What are High Yield Investments?

 Credit rating agencies conduct thorough credit analysis of bond issuers as well as the bonds.
 Based on the creditworthiness and default risk assessed, a credit rating is assigned on the following scales:

 As per the rating scales used by S&P and Fitch Ratings, instruments with ratings between AAA and BBB- are considered investment grade, while those rated BB+ and below are of speculative-grade.
-On Moody’s scale, instruments with ratings between Aaa and Baa3 are of investment-grade, while that rated Ba1 and below are of speculative-grade.
+On Moody’s scale, instruments with ratings between Aaa and Baa3 are of investment-grade, while those rated Ba1 and below are of speculative-grade.

-Such ‘speculative’ or non-investment grade bonds are the ones that offer higher interest rates and are categorized as high yield investments.
+Such ‘speculative’ or non-investment grade bonds are the ones that offer higher interest rates and are categorized as best high yield investments.
 These are also often referred to as Junk bonds due to their low quality.

 Advantages